damianhakert/damianhakert.github.io/source/_posts/2016-04-14-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.markdown

 ## TLS certificates

-In order to add TLS to HTTP one would need to get a certificate, and untill 2015, one would need to either pay for it or sell a small piece of their soul to the Certificate Authority in order to get one for free.
+In order to add TLS to HTTP one would need to get a certificate, and untill 2015, one would need to either pay for it or figure out how to do it with one of the available Certificate Authorities.

 Enter Let's Encrypt: